-Freeze-dried fruits (edible part) or AIS (0.5 g) were mixed with 40 ml of 80% acetone in 0.2% formic acid and extracted at room temperature on a magnetic stirrer for 1 h.
+Freeze-dried fruits (edible part) or AIS (0.5 g) were mixed with 40 ml of 80% acetone in 0.2% formic acid and extracted on a magnetic stirrer at room temperature for 1 h.
 Then the samples were centrifuged (6000 g, 20 min) and supernatants were collected.
 Total phenolics were determined according to the method of Singleton and Rossi with Folin-Ciocalteu's reagent [27].
-Gallic acid (10-200 μ g/mL) was employed as a calibration
+Gallic acid (10-200 $\mu$ g/mL) was employed as a calibration